ao-framework/logger/docs/classes/_logger_.logger.md

 Abstract class definition for the creating custom loggers where the developer only has to handle the implementation

+Inspired by PSR-3 created by the PHP-FIG team.
+Thanks!!

 ## Hierarchy

 **Logger**